Benign sleep myoclonus of infancy

 A complex network analysis model, as opposed to analysis of single brain regions, may be needed to understand Parkinson disease tremor (81).

-Yahr and colleagues presented data on a multigenerational study spanning 5 generations of a family with well-documented essential tremor that followed an autosomal dominant pattern (228).
-Three brothers in their third generation, 2 being monozygotic twins, developed the characteristic findings of Parkinson disease occurring years after the onset of essential tremor in their teens.
+Yahr and colleagues presented data on a multigenerational study spanning five generations of a family with well-documented essential tremor that followed an autosomal dominant pattern (231).
+Three brothers in their third generation, two being monozygotic twins, developed the characteristic findings of Parkinson disease occurring years after the onset of essential tremor in their teens.
 One of the twins’ autopsy documented Parkinson disease.
 Possible genetic relationships between essential tremor and Parkinson disease are discussed in the Pathogenesis and pathophysiology section.

-Rajput and associates reviewed their experiences with essential tremor and parkinsonism, including 20 autopsy cases of essential tremor (185).
+Rajput and associates reviewed their experiences with essential tremor and parkinsonism, including 20 autopsy cases of essential tremor (188).
 They concluded that essential tremor and Parkinson disease are clinically, pathologically, and chemically distinct, and any co-occurrence can be attributed to chance given that they are both common.
 However, patients who initially had essential tremor and later developed parkinsonism were excluded from the study (92).
 Some patients with essential tremor will develop a rest tremor as part of the disease process.
-Louis and colleagues listed rest tremor prevalence from 1.9% to 46.4% in essential tremor (145).
+Louis and Hernandez listed rest tremor prevalence from 1.9% to 46.4% in essential tremor (Louis and Hernandez 2015).

 Another review, at a referral center, examined 64 patients with essential tremor and found 12 with the rest tremor (37; 101).
 Those 12 patients had a longer duration of essential tremor, greater severity, and a more widely disseminated tremor, including head and voice tremor as well as limb tremor.
 None fit the accepted criteria for Parkinson disease.